abduct/Brainlet/README.md

 All configuration files are located in the configs directory followed by the profiles name ex: `/home/brainlet/configs/imouto`

 Only the basics are added to this config to allow klipper to start and it is up to the user to edit the configuration to suite their printer model and hardware.
 This can be done via vim/nano or by adding a passwd to your user followed by using (win)scp or SFTP.

-`sudo passwd brainlet`
+The web UI may also be used for editing the configuration files if moonraker successfully starts during install.

 ## Services